Whitetigerswt/SAMP-geoip/README.md

 Geographical IP based on MaxMind databases for SA-MP

-The INC uses SQLite this product includes GeoLite2 data created by MaxMind, available from http://maxmind.com/
+this product includes GeoLite2 data created by MaxMind, available from http://maxmind.com/

 Functions